joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Key reponsibilities:

 * Support: Help customers by addressing their inquiries, concerns, and issues.
-Respond to phone calls, emails, live chats, or social media messages from customers.
 Listen to customers, empathize with their concerns, and work towards solutions.
 Provide information, troubleshoot problems, and escalate complex issues.

 * Customer Relationship Management: Build positive relationships with customers.
-Create a friendly and personalized experience by addressing customers by name, showing genuine interest in their needs, and proactively engaging in follow-up communication.
-Foster customer loyalty and advocacy.
+Create a friendly and personalized experience showing genuine interest in their needs, and proactively engaging in follow-up communication.

-* Order Processing and Account Management: Help customers place orders, track shipments, and manage their accounts.
+* Order Processing: Help customers place orders, track shipments, and manage their accounts.
 Ensure accurate and timely order processing.
-Verify customer information, and update account details as needed.
-Process returns, refunds, or exchanges, adhering to company policies and procedures.
+Verify customer account details as needed.
+Process returns, refunds, or exchanges.

-* Knowledge Base and Documentation: Document common customer inquiries, frequently encountered issues, and their resolutions to create a resource for both customers and fellow team members.
+* Knowledge Base: Document customer inquiries, issues, and resolutions, to create a resource for both customers and team members.
 Improve processes by identifying areas for enhancement and providing feedback on customer pain points.

-* Conflict Resolution and Customer Retention: Handle customer complaints, conflicts, or dissatisfaction with the aim of achieving resolution and customer retention.
-They employ conflict resolution techniques, actively listening to customers' concerns, apologizing for any inconvenience caused, and providing suitable solutions.
-CSRs may offer incentives, discounts, or other forms of compensation when appropriate to retain customers and restore their confidence.
+* Conflict Resolution: Handle customer complaints, conflicts, or dissatisfaction, with the aim of achieving resolution and customer retention.
+Work to restore customer confidence, satisfaction, and loyalty.

-CSRs are often measured based on key performance indicators (KPIs) related to customer satisfaction, response time, issue resolution, and productivity.
-They strive to meet or exceed these metrics while continuously seeking opportunities for improvement.
-CSRs participate in ongoing training and development programs to enhance their skills and stay up to date with customer service best practices.

 ## Product Manager (PM)

 A Product Manager (PM) is a company role responsible for the strategy, development, and management of a product or a product line throughout its lifecycle.
-PMs work closely with cross-functional teams, including engineering, design, marketing, and sales, to ensure the successful creation and delivery of a product that meets customer needs and aligns with the company's goals.
+PMs work with cross-functional teams, including engineering, design, marketing, and sales, to ensure the successful delivery of a product that provides customer value and aligns with company goals.

 Typical responsbilities:

-* Product Vision/Strategy/Plan: Develop a vision, considering market trends, customer insights, and business goals.
-Define the value proposition, target market, and differentiation strategy.
-Conduct market research, competitive analysis, and customer feedback analysis to inform product direction and identify opportunities for innovation and growth.
+* Product Vision/Strategy/Plan: Develop product objectives and evolution roadmap.
+Consider market trends, customer priorities, engineering capabilties, resource availability, and business goals.

-* Product Roadmap: Create and maintain a product roadmap that outlines the product's future development and evolution.
-Prioritize features, enhancements, and bug fixes based on customer needs, business objectives, and resource availability.
-Collaborate with engineering and design teams to define project timelines, milestones, and deliverables.

-* User-Centric Design and Requirements: Work closely with design teams to ensure a user-centric approach to product development.
-Define product requirements, user stories, and acceptance criteria based on customer insights, user research, and usability testing.
-Advocate for an exceptional user experience and collaborate with designers to create intuitive and visually appealing interfaces.
+* User-Centric Requirements: Work with design teams to define user stories and use cases, based on customer insights, user research, and usability testing.

-* Cross-Functional Collaboration: Work with engineering teams to clarify technical requirements, provide guidance, and ensure the product is developed according to specifications.
-Work with marketing teams to develop go-to-market strategies, positioning, and messaging.
-Work with sales teams to provide product training, sales collateral, and support during the sales process.
+* Cross-Functional Collaboration: Work with sales teams and marketing teams to develop go-to-market strategies, positioning, and messaging, as well as product training, sales collateral, and customer support guidance.

-* Product Launch and Adoption: Orchestrate product launches, working closely with marketing and sales teams.
-Develop product positioning, messaging, and pricing strategies.
-Collaborate with marketing teams to create promotional materials, conduct product training, and generate awareness.
-Monitor product adoption rates, collect feedback, and iterate on the product to drive user engagement and satisfaction.
+* Product Uptake: Orchestrate launches, monitor product adoption rates, collect feedback, and iterate on the product.

-* Data Analysis: Analyze user behavior, metrics, and market trends to identify opportunities for improvement and growth.
-PMs leverage analytics tools, conduct A/B testing, and gather user feedback to make informed decisions about product enhancements, optimizations, and new features.

 * Stakeholder Management: Interact with executives, customers, partners, and internal teams.
-Communicate product updates, gather feedback, and align stakeholders around the product vision and roadmap.
-Manage expectations, address concerns, and negotiate priorities to ensure successful product outcomes.
+Align stakeholders with the product vision/strategy/plan.
+Manage expectations, negotiate priorities, and address concerns, to ensure good products.

 ## Project Manager (PM)

-A Project Manager (PM) is a professional responsible for planning, executing, and overseeing the successful completion of a project within defined constraints of scope, time, cost, and quality.
-PMs are responsible for leading teams, managing resources, and ensuring project objectives are met.
+A Project Manager (PM) is company role responsible for overseeing a project within defined constraints of scope, time, cost, and quality.

 Key responsbilities can include:

-* Project Planning: Initiate projects by defining project objectives, scope, and deliverables.
-Work with stakeholders to identify project requirements and create a detailed project plan that outlines tasks, timelines, and dependencies.
-Assess risks, develop mitigation strategies, and allocate resources to ensure efficient project execution.
+* Project Planning: Initiate projects by defining objectives, scope, outputs, and outcomes.
+Work with stakeholders to create a project plan with tasks, risks, timelines, and dependencies.

-* Team Leadership: Lead cross-functional teams and facilitate collaboration among team members.
-Assign responsibilities, set expectations, and provide guidance to ensure everyone understands their roles and project goals.
-Promote a positive team culture, foster communication, and manage conflicts that may arise.
-Motivate team members, provide support, and recognize achievements.
+* Team Leadership: Facilitate collaboration, assign the team roles and goals, promote team culture, motivate team members, and manage conflicts.

-* Scope and Change Management: Ensure that project scope remains aligned with the defined objectives.
-Establish a change management process to evaluate and address scope changes requested during the project lifecycle.
-Assess the impact of changes on resources, timelines, and deliverables and communicate with stakeholders to obtain necessary approvals or negotiate trade-offs.
+* Scope Management: Ensure the scope stays aligned with objectives.
+Manage any change impact on resources, timelines, and deliverables.
+Negotiate trade-offs with stakeholders.

-* Time and Schedule Management: Develop project schedules, create timelines, and set milestones to track progress.
-Monitor project activities, identify potential delays, and take corrective actions to keep the project on track.
-Use project management software and tools to manage schedules, dependencies, and critical paths.
-Communicate updates and manage stakeholder expectations regarding project timelines.
+* Schedule Management: Develop project schedules and track progress.
+Monitor activities and delays, and take corrective actions to keep on track.

-* Cost and Budget Management: Develop project budgets, estimate costs, and track project expenditures.
-Manage project finances, monitor budget utilization, and ensure spending is within approved limits.
-Collaborate with financial teams to forecast costs, allocate resources efficiently, and optimize project budget utilization.
+* Budget Management: Develop project budgets, estimate costs, and track expenditures.
+Manage project finances and optimize resource utilization.

-* Risk Management: Identify potential risks and develop risk management strategies to mitigate their impact on the project.
-Conduct risk assessments, create contingency plans, and establish risk response strategies.
-Monitor risks throughout the project lifecycle, update risk registers, and communicate with stakeholders about potential risks and mitigation measures.
+* Risk Management: Identify potential risks that could affect the project and stakeholders.
+Conduct risk assessments, create contingencies, and establish mitigations.

-* Quality Management: Define quality standards, ensure that project deliverables meet these standards, and address any quality issues.
+* Quality Management: Define quality standards, ensure deliverables are acceptable, and address any gaps.

-* Communication and Stakeholder Management: Serve as the primary point of contact for project communication.
-Establish effective communication channels, conduct regular project status meetings, and provide progress reports to stakeholders.
-Manage stakeholder expectations, engage stakeholders throughout the project, and address any concerns or issues promptly.
+* Stakeholder Management: Serve as the point of contact for project communication.
+Engage stakeholders throughout the project.
+Address any issues promptly.

-* Project Closure and Evaluation: Oversee the closure of the project by ensuring that all project deliverables are completed, accepted, and properly documented.
-Conduct project evaluations, gather feedback from team members and stakeholders, and identify lessons learned for future projects.
-Update documentation, archive project files, and facilitate post-project reviews to capture best practices and identify areas for improvement.
+* Project Completion: Ensure deliverables are completed and accepted.
+Conduct project evaluations and retrospectives, then document lessons learned.

 ## Technology sectors